 INTRODUCTION

-The term antibiotic literally means "opposing life", originated from the Greek roots ἀντι anti, "against" and βίος bios, "life".
-Antibiotics or antibacterial were powerful drugs that can destroy or slow down the flaring up of bacteria.
-Other than treatment, the antibiotics were used for preventing diseases too.
-The term "Antibacterial" include antiseptic drugs, antibacterial soaps, and chemical disinfectants; whereas antibiotics were an important class of antibacterial used more specifically in medicine and sometimes in livestock feed (Cudmore et al., 2004).
+The term antibiotic literally means "opposing life", originated from the Greek roots ἀντι anti, "against," and βίος bios, "life".
+Antibiotics, or antibacterial, are powerful drugs that can destroy or slow down the flaring up of bacteria.
+Other than treatment, the antibiotics were used for preventing diseases, too.
+The term "antibacterial" includes antiseptic drugs, antibacterial soaps, and chemical disinfectants, whereas antibiotics were an important class of antibacterial used more specifically in medicine and sometimes in livestock feed (Cudmoreet al., 2004).
 They were classified as bactericidal or bacteriostatic based on their effects.
-Based on their efficacy, they were classed as narrow or broad-spectrum antibiotics (Dalhoff et al., 2014).
-Bactericidal antibiotic includes Aminoglycosides (Tobramycin, gentamicin, and amikacin), Nitroimidazoles (Metronidazole), Glycopeptides (Vancomycin), Beta-lactams (penicillins, cephalosporins, and carbapenems), Fluoroquinolones (Ciprofloxacin, levofloxacin, moxifloxacin) and Cyclic Lipopeptides (Daptomycin).
-Bacteriostatic antibiotics include Chloramphenicol, Clindamycin, Ethambutol, Lincosamides, Macrolides, Nitrofurantoin, Novobiocin and Oxazolidinone (Ruiz et al., 1990).
-Exorbitant use of antibiotics in the management of animal diseases may leads to selection of resistance amid microbes.
-The different antimicrobial resistance mechanisms were limiting uptake of a drug, modifying a drug target, inactivating a drug and active drug efflux.
-Antimicrobial resistance (AMR) was the ability of some bacteria to protect themselves against the effects of antibiotics.
-Clinical resistance means that a bacterium can grow in the antibiotic concentrations reached in the body during therapy resulting in treatment failure (Li et al., 2017).
-Among north-eastern states in India, Manipur was considered as hotspot of multi drug resistance.
-In one of the studies, it was observed that penicillin, ampicillin, cephalosporin, cephalaxin and clavulanic acid plus amoxycillin were commonly used antibiotics for the therapeutic purpose in pigs in north east India.
-Oxytetracycline, amoxicillin, and streptomycin were used for dual purpose and amprolium, monensin, neomycin, bacitracin, and chlortetracycline were used for prophylaxis.
-Antibiotics as a growth promoter, improves growth rate, feed efficiency, reduce mortality and morbidity, and improves reproductive performance (Chattopadhyay et al., 2014).
+Based on their efficacy, they were classed as narrow- or broad-spectrum antibiotics (Dalhoff et al., 2014).
+Bactericidal antibiotics include aminoglycosides (Tobramycin, gentamicin, and amikacin), Nitroimidazoles (Metronidazole), Glycopeptides (Vancomycin), Beta-lactams (penicillins, cephalosporins, and carbapenems), Fluoroquinolones (Ciprofloxacin, levofloxacin, moxifloxacin) and Cyclic Lipopeptides (Daptomycin).
+Bacteriostatic antibiotics include Chloramphenicol, Clindamycin, Ethambutol, Lincosamides, Macrolides, Nitrofurantoin, Novobiocin, and Oxazolidinone (Ruiz et al., 1990).
+Exorbitant use of antibiotics in the management of animal diseases may lead to the selection of resistance among microbes.
+The different antimicrobial resistance mechanisms were limiting uptake of a drug, modifying a drug target, Inactivating a drug, and active drug efflux.
+Antimicrobial resistance (AMR) is the ability of some bacteria to protect themselves against the effects of antibiotics.
+Clinical resistance means that a bacterium can grow in the antibiotic concentrations reached in the body during therapy, resulting in treatment failure (Li et al., 2017).
+Among north-eastern states in India, Manipur was considered as hotspot of multidrug resistance.
+In one of the studies, it was observed that penicillin, ampicillin, cephalosporin, cephalaxin, and clavulanic acid plus amoxicillin were commonly used antibiotics for therapeutic purposes in pigs in northeast India.
+Oxytetracycline, amoxicillin, and streptomycin were used for dual purposes, and amprolium, monensin, neomycin, bacitracin, and chlortetracycline were used for prophylaxis.
+Antibiotics as a growth promoter improve growth rate, feed efficiency, reduce mortality and morbidity, and improve reproductive performance (Chattopadhyay et al., 2014).
 With the above background, it was proposed to conduct a study titled as “A study of antimicrobial usage pattern in dogs at Aizawl”.
-The objective of this study was to study the pattern of usage of antibiotics in common ailments in animals
+The objective of this study was to study the pattern of usage of antibiotics in common ailments in animals.

 MATERIALS AND METHODS